What is special about the divisors of 24?: Theorems of Erd o s and Ramanujan

 The numbers $2, 11, 17, 29, 41, \cdots$ are called the Ramanujan primes.
 Note that the Bertrand-Chebyshev theorem is covered by the special case

 and the theorem of Erd\"{o}s by the case

-Although one can use these more exotic results of Ramanujan to address our question, the bounds thus obtained become worse and it would take more work to get them down to $24$. \end{rem}
+Although one can use these results of Ramanujan to address our question, the bounds thus obtained become worse and it would take more work to get them down to $24$. \end{rem}